Women in WWE: PG Era and Divas Championship (2008–2012)

 In 2008, WWE entered its PG Era and adapted a family-friendly format.
 WWE distanced itself from the sexual content that was pervasive throughout previous eras.
 However, the role of women within WWE during this time was criticized because their matches were not as integral to the show as male wrestler's matches were.

+In March 2008, Mae Young became the third woman to be inducted into the WWE Hall of Fame.
 At The Great American Bash 2008, Michelle McCool defeated Natalya to become the inaugural holder of the WWE Divas Championship, a championship exclusive to the SmackDown brand.
+In January 2009, Victoria lost to Michelle McCool in her last match, leaving WWE shortly after.
+At Wrestlemania 25, several female WWE legends including Sunny, Molly Holly, Victoria and Torrie Wilson, alongside former Divas Joy Giovanni and Jackie Gayda made a one-night return to participate in the 25-Diva Battle Royal, which was won by 'Santina' Marella.
+The match was heavily criticized by several wrestling news outlets for its degrading booking of Divas in WWE.
 During the 2009 WWE draft, the championships switched brands after Women's Champion Melina was drafted to the SmackDown brand and Divas Champion Maryse was drafted to Raw.
 Beth Phoenix made history by becoming the second woman to compete at the Royal Rumble event that year and managed to eliminate The Great Khali.
-The Women's Championship was unified with the Divas Championship at Night of Champions 2010, as then Divas Champion Melina faced then-self professed co-Women's Champion Michelle McCool (as part of LayCool with Layla) in a lumberjill match, which McCool won.
+In March 2010, Wendi Richter was inducted into the Hall of Fame as part of the 2010 class, making her first appearance on the promotion in over 20 years.
+The Women's Championship was unified with the Divas Championship at Night of Champions 2010, as then Divas Champion Melina faced then-self-professed co-Women's Champion Michelle McCool (as part of LayCool with Layla) in a lumberjill match, which McCool won.
 This also made the Women's Championship defunct after 54 years, making Layla the final holder and only woman of Arab descent to have held the championship.
 During that year, Alicia Fox became the first and only African-American WWE Divas Champion.

 NXT replaced ECW programming in 2010.
 Originally existing as a seasonal show which was presented as a hybrid between reality television and WWE's scripted live event shows, selected wrestlers from WWE's then-developmental territory Florida Championship Wrestling (FCW) participated in a competition to become WWE's next "breakout star".
 The third season, which aired in late 2010, featured only female contestants and was won by Kaitlyn.